Selegiline (Transdermal route)

 Uses of This Medicine:

-Selegiline skin patch is used to treat mental depression.
+Selegiline skin patch is used to treat mental depression in adults.
 This medicine is a monoamine oxidase inhibitor (MAOI).

 This medicine is available only with your doctor's prescription.